 The Father of Indian Aviation has a plentiful to share from his kitty.
 He had contributed a lot for the family office and had transformed the kingdom into a US$ 119.60 billion empire.
 He remains in the memories till date after decades following his sad demise on November 29, 1993.

 His life has not left behind memories but revolutionary events to be treasured by all Indians forever.
 As an initiative towards the collection of those works, he has preserved some of his conversations between himself and father through wire and letter on the Tata Archives.
-On the occasion of his birthday, we encourage everyone to take learning from his splendid leadership and visionary qualities that brought in a revolutionary difference to what India is proud of, even today, all summed up in this beautiful quote of his:
+On the birth anniversary of JRD Tata, we encourage everyone to take learning from his splendid leadership and visionary qualities that brought in a revolutionary difference to what India is proud of, even today, all summed up in this beautiful quote of his:

 The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very frequently.
 The series includes Entrepreneurs, C-level Executives, innovators or a renewed leaders who moved the industry with his exponential skill set and vision.
 The intent is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
 You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayer, Sean Parker, Andy Rubin, Julian Assange, by following this link or subscribe to your daily newsletter.

 To make it more exciting, we suggest you take advantage of the comment section if you are among the ones celebrating their birthday with today’s featured personality.